 If you want to download Adobe After Effects free to your PC or Mac, you're about to learn all about how to do it.
 Luckily, it is a relatively simple process, but you do have some decisions to make.
-In this guide, we will explain how to download Adobe After Effects for free (as a trial), and what to do to purchase it as part of Adobe's Creative Cloud.
-You can do this as a standalone app, or as part of its All Apps subscription.
+In this guide, we will explain how to download After Effects for free (as a trial) or as part of Adobe's Creative Cloud (at a cost).
+You can get After Effects as a standalone app or part of Adobe's All Apps subscription.
 By the end of this article, you'll know which choice is right for you.

 Can I download After Effects free?

 A free trial is the only legitimate way to download After Effects for free.
 You might find a pirated version on the web, but downloading it would mean breaking the law.
 You’d also be putting your devices and data at risk from viruses and malware, the version you download will probably be out of date, corrupted and won't work properly, and basically it's just a very bad idea.

 To take out a free trial to After Effects, you’ll first need an Adobe ID.
 This is easy to set up and free.
 If you don't have one already, go to the Adobe Account Page, click 'Create Account' and follow the instructions.

 Once you have an Adobe ID, head to this page, click on the words 'Free trial' (next to the blue 'Buy now' button at the top) and follow the instructions.
 You'll be asked to enter your credit card details but don’t be scared.
 As long as you cancel your account in good time, you won’t get charged.
 If you decide to keep subscribing, though, payments will be deducted from your card automatically.

 Download a 7-day free trial of After Effects for PC or Mac

 Try the latest release of After Effects free with this seven-day trial from Adobe.
 If you like it you can convert to a paid subscription during the trial, or after it’s expired.
 There’s no obligation to buy the software, but if you don't want to keep paying, the onus is on you to cancel before the end of the trial.View Deal